-PAION’s Russian remimazolam license partner R-Pharm announced the start of a Phase III study with remimazolam in general anesthesia in Russia in August 2017.
-Completion of the study is expected still in the first half of 2018.
-Subsequently, R-Pharm plans filing for market approval which is currently planned end of 2018.
+In May 2018, PAION’s license partner for Russia, R-Pharm, announced the completion of patient recruitment of a Phase III study with remimazolam in general anesthesia in Russia.
+R-Pharm currently plans filing for market approval end of 2018.

-PAION’s South Korean remimazolam license partner Hana Pharm is going to conduct a Phase III study with remimazolam in general anesthesia in South Korea.
+PAION’s South Korean license partner Hana Pharm is conducting a Phase III study with remimazolam in general anesthesia in South Korea.
 Completion of the study is expected in 2018.

-PAION’s Chinese remimazolam license partner Yichang Humanwell is going to conduct a Phase II study with remimazolam in general anesthesia and a Phase III study with remimazolam in procedural sedation in China.
+The current development program of PAION's Chinese license partner Yichang Humanwell with remimazolam amongst others includes a Phase II study in general anesthesia and a Phase III study in procedural sedation in China.